 In straightforward scenarios, where the freeholder agrees your right to purchase the freehold, there are no legal issues in dispute and you can agree the premium fairly quickly, the usual timescale for completing the freehold purchase from this stage is between two and four months.

 Often however there can be bumps along the way that will extend the timeframe.
-Sajel Patel, Head of Enfranchisement at Brady Solicitors, explains below three other possible outcomes at Counter Notice stage, each of which has different implications for the time it will take for your collective enfranchisement to complete.
+Analise Broomhall, Head of Enfranchisement at Brady Solicitors, explains below three other possible outcomes at Counter Notice stage, each of which has different implications for the time it will take for your collective enfranchisement to complete.

 Outcome 1: The freeholder fails to serve a counter notice within the two-month period.